Covering Your Bases: How Insurance Fills Protection Gaps in Singapore

 As for life insurance, Income's Term Life Insurance policies are good all-rounded options you can consider to plug your protection gaps.

-For those taking care of their parents’ finances, term life plans like Complete Cancer Care can play a pivotal role in ensuring families remain well-supported should illness or injury strike.
+Plans like Complete Cancer Care can play a pivotal role in ensuring families remain well-supported should illness or injury strike.

 Complete Cancer Care may alleviate some of the financial burdens associated with cancer treatment:

-And for those with children, term life insurance plans such as Term Life Solitaire could help safeguard your family's financial well-being in the event of death and terminal illness with a sum assured5 of at least $500,000.
+For those with children, term life insurance plans such as TermLife Solitaire could help safeguard your family's financial well-being in the event of death and terminal illness with a sum assured5 of at least $500,000.

 Lastly, when it comes to your health and the health of your loved ones, you want to be able to access the best healthcare solutions when you need to.
 However, your MediShield Life insurance primarily covers expected treatment expenses in Class B2 or C wards of public hospitals.
 This is where a private Integrated Shield Plan (IP) can bridge the gap.
-Enhanced IncomeShield is one such IP, offering you the flexibility to access private healthcare without the fear of overwhelming medical bills as it increases your policy's yearly claimable amount from $150,000 (with MediShield Life) to a maximum of $1,500,000.
+Enhanced IncomeShield is one such plan, offering you the flexibility to access private healthcare without the fear of overwhelming medical bills as it increases your policy's yearly claimable amount from $150,000 (with MediShield Life) to a maximum of $1,500,000.

 As life circumstances change and new insurance options emerge, seeking guidance from an advisor for an annual review becomes crucial, ensuring you maintain the right level of protection without overburdening yourself or leaving gaps in coverage.